bids-standard/bids-specification/src/05-derivatives/02-common-data-types.md

 -   Motion-corrected DWI files.

-The `referencemap` keyword denotes reference atlas or map that the File is aligned to - see [Introduction](01-introduction.md) for allowed values.
+The `space` keyword denotes reference atlas or map that the File is aligned to - see [Introduction](01-introduction.md) for allowed values.
 The `desc` keyword is a general purpose field with freeform values.
 To distinguish between multiple different versions of processing for the same input data the `desc` keyword should be used.
-Note that even though `referencemap` and `desc` are optional at least one of them needs to be defined to avoid name conflict with the raw file.
+Note that even though `space` and `desc` are optional at least one of them needs to be defined to avoid name conflict with the raw file.